dustinpfister/blog_posts/_posts/js-array-flat.md

 ## 4 - Conclusion

-That will be it for now when it comes to the array flat method and alternatives to the native method in javaScript.
+That will be it for now when it comes to the array flat method and alternatives to the native method in javaScript. the native method works well in situations in which it is there to work with at least.
+When it comes to making a project that will work on a wider range of platforms and older versions of those platforms some kind of alternative will need to be used.
+There is coming up with an alternative on ones own, but there is also a whole Internet of these kinds of alternatives to the array flat method also.